UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Garden of the Gods/Fountain of Petals.md

 ---

-## Encounters & Secrets
-- **The Petal Choir:** Young acolytes who weave art and healing magic; their songs restore morale and mend hearts.
-- **The Buried Lyre:** Hidden beneath the basin, an ancient relic said to sing in harmony with the Spire itself.
-- **Color Shift:** The water subtly darkens when blood is spilled nearby — an omen the clergy never discuss.

----

-## Adventure Hooks
-- **A Broken Hymn:** The fountain’s hum ceases, and its petals wither overnight.
-The PCs must trace the source of the silence.
-- **Tears in Bloom:** Strange blossoms sprout on holy statues across the city — all share the fountain’s scent.
-- **Portrait of the Pontifex:** A painting blessed in the fountain’s water begins to change nightly, revealing hidden figures behind him.

----

-## Notes
-To Shelyn’s faithful, the Fountain is proof that beauty transcends suffering; to others, it is proof that even joy in Respite must be guarded.

----

 ### Cross-Links
 [[Pontifex of Respite]] • [[Conclave of Faiths]] • [[Sanctified Guard]] • [[Garden of the Gods]] • [[Crown of Faith]]